RaviTambade/TAP/README.md

 Thank you for trusting in Transflower’s vision.

 ### Let us make things better
-- Data is collected
-- Data is cleansed
-- Data is processed
-- Data is stored
+- Data is collected, cleansed and processed, stored
-- Data is queried
-- Result is fetched
-- Result is analyzed
+- Data is queried, fetched, analyzed and visualized
-- Trends are visualized
 - knowledge is built
 - Intelligence is applied
 - Wisdom is gained